 3-.
 Distance between groups at the art walk Madrid

 As we have previously described, we receive less participants than we used to do in the past.
-For you to have an idea, last June, July and August 2019 approximately 350 travellers joined our art walk in Madrid.
+For you to have an idea, last June, July and August 2019 approximately 350 travelers joined our art walk in Madrid.
 2020’s summer counted with no more than 15 participants per month.

 This is an important downturn for our project, but at the same time it means that groups will be reduced.
 For instance, our tours do not count with more than 3 or 4 participants per guided visit.
 It’s a private visit at the price of a public tour.
 Isn’t that cool for you?

-A distance of 1.5-2 meters must be complied at all times between different subgroups.
+Similarly to what happens with the guided visits at Prado Museum, a distance of 1.5-2 meters must be complied at all times between different subgroups.
 That is to say, you could stay close to your friends/partners, but you must keep distance with other ‘strangers’ in the group.

 4-.
 Reduced groups